 \begin{lem} The produced coloring $\psi_{2\left \lceil \Delta/p \right \rceil + 1}$ is of the form $\langle 0,b\rangle $, $0 \leq b < q = \Theta(\Delta/p)$, for all $v \in V$. \end{lem} \begin{proof} Consider a vertex $v \in V$.
 The vertex $v$ can conflict at most twice with each neighbor $u$ of different $\psi$-color within $q$ rounds, i.e., at most once before $u$ finalizes its color, and at most once after that.
 If $v$ conflicts with more than $p$ neighbors in each round, it means it has more than $\frac{1}{2} \cdot p \cdot (2\left \lceil \Delta/p \right \rceil + 1) > \Delta$ neighbors.
 This is a contradiction.
 Therefore, there is a round $i \in \{0,1,...,2\left \lceil \Delta/p \right \rceil\}$ in which $v$ conflicts with at most $p$ neighbors.
 In this round its color finalizes, i.e., becomes of the form $\langle 0,b\rangle $. \end{proof}

-\begin{lem} The resulting coloring $\psi_{2\left \lceil \Delta/p \right \rceil + 1}$ has arbdefect at most $O(p) = O(\sqrt{\Delta})$. \end{lem} \begin{proof} For the purpose of analysis, orient each edge $(u,v) \in E$ towards the endpoint that first set $\psi_{i+1}$ to $\langle 0,b\rangle $.
+In the next lemma we bound the arbdefect of the resulting coloring. \begin{lem} The resulting coloring $\psi_{2\left \lceil \Delta/p \right \rceil + 1}$ has arbdefect at most $O(p) = O(\sqrt{\Delta})$. \end{lem} \begin{proof} For the purpose of analysis, orient each edge $(u,v) \in E$ towards the endpoint that first set $\psi_{i+1}$ to $\langle 0,b\rangle $.
 If both endpoints $u,v$ did it in the same round, orient $(u,v)$ towards the endpoint with greater ID.
 Let $i$ denote the round in which $v$ selects a color of the form $\langle 0,b\rangle $ for the first time.